llvm/llvm-project/llvm/docs/GettingInvolved.rst

 If you can't find what you need in these docs, try consulting the Discourse forums.
 There are also commit mailing lists for all commits to the LLVM Project.
+The :doc:`CodeOfConduct` applies to all these forums and mailing lists.

 `LLVM Discourse`__
   The forums for all things LLVM and related sub-projects.
 There are categories and subcategories for a wide variety of areas within LLVM.
 You can also view tags or search for a specific topic.